Bayesian Optimization and Data Analytics for Thermoelectric Materials

 Engineered solid-state thermoelectric materials can significantly improve energy efficiency and reduce emissions in modern industry by converting waste heat into electricity.
 However, the performance of many state-of-the-art thermoelectric materials remains inadequate for adoption beyond niche applications.
 Current efforts to optimize flash sintering, an important step in additive manufacturing of thermoelectric devices, rely on intuition-driven Edisonian search which can be extremely time-consuming.
 The alternative way is using Bayesian optimization (BO) framework that leverages a probabilistic surrogate model to emulate an expensive objective function and an acquisition function to recommend future experiments that optimally balance exploitation and exploration.

 This work focus on using BO to assist experimentalists to achieve record high power factor in the flash sintering manufacturing process.
-The project has ended up with one conference paper in PSE 2021 and one journal paper in the top material journal (under review).
-The future work will further analyze the flash sintering manufacturing dataset and is expected to contribute one method paper in broad material science community.
+The project has ended up with one conference paper in PSE 2021 and one journal paper in the energy&environmental science.

 Bayesian Optimization for Thermoelectric Materials Composition